What Is a CV? Meaning + Examples

 4

-This section consists of a few skills or succinct phrases detailing your skills and how you applied them throughout your previous experiences.
+This section consists of a few professional skills or succinct phrases detailing your skill set and how you applied them throughout your previous experiences.

-You should use this section to include keywords from the job description.
-Think of skills and qualifications that appear on the job description and that you possess.
+You should use this section to include relevant keywords from the job description.
+Identify the skills and qualifications that appear on the job description that you possess.
 You should be showcasing them front and center on your CV.

 Check out this example of core qualifications in a CV: